Hamza-Sajid/Weather-Forecasting/README.md

 App is designed from scratch using:

-HTML 5
+1-HTML 5
-CSS 3
+2-CSS 3
-JavaScrpit
+3-JavaScrpit

 Tools:

-VS-CODE
+1-VS-CODE
-Chrome (Testing Browser)
+2-Chrome (Testing Browser)